allegroai/clearml-docs/docs/guides/clearml_agent/executable_exp_containers.md

    If the container will not make use of a GPU, add the `--cpu-only` flag
    :::

-   This command will create a docker container, set up with the execution environment for this experiment in the specified `--target` folder.
+   This command will create a Docker container, set up with the execution environment for this experiment in the specified `--target` folder.
 When the Docker container is launched, it will clone the task specified with `id` and execute the clone (as designated by the `--entry-point` parameter).